 Meals: Included meals as per itinerary.

-Insurance: To protect you against loss, theft, injury, accident and medical expenses can be arranged and is strongly recommended since the organizer and other providers will not accept responsibility for any such losses or expenses.
+Insurance: To protect you against loss, theft, injury, accident and medical expenses travel insurance can be arranged and is strongly recommended since the organizer and other providers will not accept responsibility for any such losses or expenses.
 Safari operators require medical and evacuation insurance.
 In consideration that members are participating in a safari and that camps are located in remote locations, all members should be adequately insured (considering the inherent risk involved in going on safari and travelling in wildlife areas) for amongst others cancellation, medical assistance, evacuation, damages and repatriation.

 What is included: Inclusions are shown under each itinerary.

-What is not included: International Air Transportation, airport departure taxes, passport and visa fees, beverages, dining room items not on the set table menu, hotel porterage, laundry, excess baggage charges, cost of vaccinations, items of personal nature, loss of deposit, Travel insurance,
+What is not included: International air transportation, airport departure taxes, passport and visa fees, beverages, dining room items not on the set table menu, gratuities to hotel porterage, laundry, excess baggage charges, cost of vaccinations, items of personal nature, loss of deposit, Travel insurance,

-Content: Every effort has been made to see that, content of this brochure is as accurate as possible and up-to-date at the time of printing.
+Brochure Content: Every effort has been made to see that content of this brochure is as accurate as possible and up-to-date at the time of printing.